Dr. Frank Lipman

 Animal studies suggest spirulina — an organism that grows in both fresh and salt water — may boost the immune system and have antiviral properties.
 Dosage is about 15 grams per day.

 Treat Your Body Right

-Being generous with self-care will not only help you keep your mental health in check during these challenging times, but will also benefit your immune system.
+Another key to boosting your immune system is taking care of your body and mind.
+Being generous with self-care will not only help you keep your mental health in check, but will also benefit a healthy immune system.

 19. Sleep more than usual.

-Make sleep a priority and shoot for 7 to 8 hours a night to give your body the time it fully needs to rest, repair and refresh you for the next day.
-When you fall short or your energy is flagging, take a brief 20-minute power nap, ideally no later than 4 pm to avoid disrupting your nighttime routine.
+Make sleep a priority and shoot for seven to eight hours a night to give your body the time it fully needs to rest, repair and refresh you for the next day.
+When you fall short or your energy is flagging, take a brief 20-minute power nap, ideally no later than 4 p.m. to avoid disrupting your nighttime routine.

 20. Bust stress.